12dlabs/stories/fairy-tales/hans-the-hedgehog/README.md

-THERE was once a countryman who had money and land in plenty, but how rich soever he was, one thing was still wanting in his happiness he had no children.
+There was once a countryman who had money and land in plenty, but how rich soever he was, one thing was still wanting in his happiness he had no children.
 Often when he went into the town with the other peasants they mocked him and asked why he had no children.
 At last he became angry,